michaelb/sniprun/README.md

 - Need to read from stdin
 - Print incorrect UTF8 characters, or just too many lines
 - Access files; sniprun does not run in a virtual environment, it accesses files just like your own code do, but since it does not run the whole program, something might go wrong. **Relative paths may cause issues**, as the current working directory for sniprun will be somewhere in ~/.cache/sniprun, and relative imports may miss.
+- No support for windows, and MacOS users have to compile sniprun manually

+## Contributing

+Sniprun has been made contributor-friendly (see [CONTRIBUTING.md](CONTRIBUTING.md)), so it's relatively easy to create / fix interpreters for any language.
+But any (constructive) issue, discussion, or doc Pull Request is a welcome form of contribution !